k0shk0sh/FastHub/README.md

 <details>
   <summary>I login with Enterprise account but can't interact with anything other than my Enterprise GitHub</summary>
   <p>Well, logically, you can't access anything else other than your Enterprise, but FastHub made that possible but can't do much about it,
   in most cases since your login credential doesn't exists in GitHub server.
-But in <b>few</b> cases your Oauth token will do the trick.</p>
+But in <b>few</b> cases your GitHub account Oauth token will do the trick.</p>

 </details>